Learning Sites logo

 October 18, 2006 -- The Hood Museum of Art at Dartmouth College (Hanover, NH) has opened two new installations created by Learning Sites expressly for their latest exhibition and symposium entitled From Discovery to Dartmouth: The Assyrian Reliefs at the Hood Museum of Art, 1856-2006.
 The museum's collection includes six large reliefs from the Northwest Palace, Nimrud (ancient Assyria, now Iraq).
 Learning Sites developed a 6-minute animated flythrough of the Palace featuring the Hood's reliefs in their original locations, as well as a virtual reality package that allows users to explore the Palace, view linked photographs of the excavation, and read background text about the site and the sculptures.
 Both installations were created specifically to place the Hood's reliefs into simulations of their original contexts in order to elucidate their functions within the Palace's overall sculptural program.

 In conjunction with the exhibit, a 2-day symposium (November 3-4, 2006) sponsored by the museum is bringing in noted scholars in Assyrian art and archaeology to discuss the significance of the Palace and its decoration.
+The animation has been installed in the gallery next to the reliefs where it continues to enthrall visitors.

 July 30, 2006 -- The local National Public Radio (NPR) affiliate in Cincinnati (WVXU, 91.7FM) will broadcast a news story about Virtual Heritage on Sunday, July 30, 2006, in which the work of Learning Sites will be discussed and during which its president, Donald H. Sanders, will be interviewed.
 The full program will then be available for repeat listening on WVXU Website starting on August 1, 2006 (go to the Website, click on Programs, then on Cincinnati Edition, then scroll down and click on Cincinnati Edition Archive, and then click on Sunday July 30, 2006; then scroll down and click on Virtual Heritage).